sthakuri/DS_HK_13/projects/unit-projects/project-1/readme.md

     - Articulate the risks and assumptions of this alternative model

 - **Submission:**
-    - Due Midnight 23 Jan 2017 via our [Submission Form](https://docs.google.com/a/type.hk/forms/d/e/1FAIpQLSfSWM7Pe-lBUVLmlpNUDZ-5GAY0nu52H4hWtdq_uiNg3ZEjNg/viewform?c=0&w=1)
+    - Due Midnight 02 May 2017 via our [Submission Form](https://goo.gl/forms/H2Ffjq5CjVJQsKIe2)

 #### 2. Completed Lesson 3 Lab:

-Submit a completed copy of the in-class lab for lesson 3: https://github.com/ga-students/DS_HK_12/blob/master/lessons/lesson-03/starter-code/starter-code-3.ipynb
+Submit a completed copy of the in-class lab for lesson 3: https://github.com/ga-students/DS_HK_13/blob/master/lessons/lesson-03/starter-code/starter-code-3.ipynb
+This code will be made available before lesson 3.

 ---